 2. Add a Fun Backsplash

 A backsplash can range tremendously in price depending on the size of the kitchen and material.
 Subway tiles are a classic choice and are affordable, too.
-Make the subway tiles more modern by adding a dark grey grout.
-And have you seen the pattern tile trend?
-I LOVE the look!
-I am definitely considering that as a way to add character and style to the space.
+And you can make the subway tiles more modern by adding a dark grey grout.

 If a traditional backsplash is over budget or if you need a temporary solution, try a removable wallpaper!
-I REALLY want to put this Magnolia Home Watercolor Check Wallpaper up in my home!
+I really want to put this Magnolia Home Watercolor Check Wallpaper up in my home!
+Image Source: Style Me Pretty Living

 3. Modify an Island